University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

-# Week 3 Practical Part 1: SAMtools and alignments practical
+# SAMtools and alignments practical : Part 1

 ## By Jimmy Breen, updated/adapted by Dave Adelson